Do you think you have a United States rare coin? I thought I did.

 Fun Things I’ve Done With Coins

-So… maybe I haven’t struck it rich yet, but I’ve had a good time scavenging around for old coins through the years!
+Maybe I haven’t struck it rich from my pocket change yet, but I’ve definitely had a good time scavenging around for old coins through the years!

 As a kid, we used to save up our pennies then take them down to the train tracks.
 We’d place a slew of them on the actual rails, then wait for a train to pass by.
 The trains would flatten the pennies like pancakes, turning our pennies into mini copper saucers.
 We’d save the flat pennies for a few years — until we decided to start skipping them (like rocks) in the river.

 Then one year, my dad had me convinced that coin collecting was yet another hobby I needed to start.
 (That’s in addition to my beer can collection, my matchbook collection, my rock collection, my keyring collection, and my stamp collection!)
-So my mission became to save one penny from every year, one nickel from every year, and so on.
+So my mission became to save 1 penny from every year, 1 nickel from every year, and so on.
 And I polished them all up nice & shiny too.
-(I would use a pencil eraser.)
-Little did I know at the time that cleaning your coin collection was a very bad thing to do.
-Take it from me, don’t clean your coins!
+(I used a pencil eraser.)
+Little did I know at the time that cleaning your coin collection is a very bad thing to do.
+Take it from me… don’t clean your coins!

-Sometimes you’ve gotta look REAL hard to spot what makes a coin valuable… like this 1995 penny!
+The biggest thing I learned today is sometimes you’ve gotta look real hard to spot what makes a coin valuable — like this 1995 penny!